hujhax/austin-improv-wiki/Troupes/Etiquette Club.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Etiquette Club improvises modern comedies of manners, based on the the outdated etiquette rules of traditional polite society.
-Each 25 minute story explores what goes wrong when we both maintain and abandon socially acceptable behavior. </blockquote>
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Etiquette Club improvises modern comedies of manners, based on the the outdated etiquette rules of traditional polite society.
+Each 25 minute story explores what goes wrong when we both maintain and abandon socially acceptable behavior.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>We tell 25 minute stories that satirize the old rules of "polite society".</p>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We tell 25 minute stories that satirize the old rules of "polite society".
+>
+>

-<p>Each show begins by turning to a random page in our Big Book of Manners (literally an authentic, old fashioned, conservative book of manners) to provide us with instruction on appropriate social behavior for a traditional setting.
-These outlandish and outdated rules are then applied to a modern setting, and inspire an improvised 25 minute comedy.</p> </blockquote>
+> Each show begins by turning to a random page in our Big Book of Manners (literally an authentic, old fashioned, conservative book of manners) to provide us with instruction on appropriate social behavior for a traditional setting.
+These outlandish and outdated rules are then applied to a modern setting, and inspire an improvised 25 minute comedy.
+>

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]